The constant job hunt can be one of the toughest problems for freelance workers.

 Guru applies quite a few fees and other charges across the platform.
 They charge a nominal fee of 9% on every paid invoice.
 This is lower than most similar freelance job boards.
 However, Guru also charges a few small fees like the $5 you need to pay to get your profile verified with an ID check.

 Upwork provides a lot of security to employers and freelancers, but it also takes a hefty cut on transactions.
 When you start working with an employer, Upwork takes 20% off everything you earn.
 Luckily, the cut gets reduced to 10% once you earn more than $1,000 with that particular employer.

 What About Getting Paid?

-However, Upwork seems to have more intricate safety mechanisms for as long as you keep communication with the client on the platform.
+Both platforms are quite safe to work on because they offer security when charging or paying for work.
+However, Upwork seems to have more intricate safety mechanisms as long as you keep communication with the client on the platform.

 You can withdraw the money you earn on Guru through:

 - Wire transfer